 - Scrapes, sores, or

 injury to or infection of deeper parts of the eye (for example, uveitis,

 iritis, or keratitis).
-For more information, go to the topic
+For more information, see the topic

 - Infection of the eye socket and

 areas around the eye.
-For more information, go to the topic
+For more information, see the topic

 Eye Problems, Noninjury.

 Swollen, red eyelids may also be caused by

 chalazion, inflammation of the eyelid (blepharitis), or lack of tears (dry eyes).
 For more

 Check your symptoms to decide if and when you should see a